-In the meantime, he admitted, that the resources within the household got strained.
-It is then that the family considered that his wife should also work.
-According to Arun, she was interested in working as a beautician.
-Following the family discussion, she enrolled in a one-year course, after which she started working in a salon about a kilometer from home.
-Given her work-timings and household chores, she started waking up at 4:30 am instead of 5:30 am to finish off all the chores before she left for work.
-Arun's mother took care of his son when he returned from school and other related chores.
-They considered creche facilities, but it was very expensive, and the staff was unreliable.
-Arun considered the joint family to be a boon.
-The outcomes of such hostile working conditions and salary was vastly different for his female colleagues, some of them even quit.
-He described, "Before the case started, women who got married, didn't get salary on time for many months, and had to furthermore reach office by 7.30 am in the morning after managing household work, they simply quit the job."
-He added, if his female colleagues work as contractual workers with erratic timings and salaries equivalent to minimum wages, they preferred working elsewhere.
-A few of them quit a few months after their marriages because of absence of policies like maternity leave policy, compensatory leaves, sick leaves and so on.
-In some cases, the harassment is sexual and owing to their status as contractual worker, the internal complaints committee refuses to address the case and suggests filing police compliant.
-But the reputation of the women and their future job prospects are at stake and is deterrent to filing the report.
+In the meantime, he admitted that resources within the household were strained.
+The family then considered that his wife should also work.
+As per Arun, she was interested in working as a beautician.
+Following a family discussion, she enrolled in a one-year course, after which she started working in a salon about a kilometer from home.
+Given her work-timings and household chores, she started waking up at 4:30 am instead of 5:30 am to finish off all chores before she left for work.
+Arun's mother takes care of his son once he returns from school and other related chores.
+They considered crèche facilities, but they were expensive, and the staff unreliable.
+Arun considers the joint family to be a boon.
+The outcomes of the hostile working conditions and salary were vastly different for his female colleagues, some of them had to quit work, "before the case began, women who got married, didn't get salary on time for many months and had to reach office by 7.30 am in the morning after managing household work; they simply quit the job."
+He added that if his female colleagues work as contractual workers with erratic timings and salaries equivalent to minimum wages, they preferred working elsewhere.
+A few of them quit a few months after their marriages in the absence of policies such as maternity leave, compensatory leaves, sick leaves, etc. In some cases, the harassment was sexual, and owing to their status as contractual workers, the internal complaints committee refused to address cases and suggested filing police complaints.
+However, the reputation of the women and their future job prospects are at stake, which act as deterrents to them filing the reports.
 Arun believes that the court case will be in their favor.

-3. Gender segregation of jobs and roles is reinforced
+3. Gender segregation is reinforced in jobs and roles